+Where equity instruments are granted to employees, they are recorded at the fair value of the equity instrument granted at the grant date.
+The grant date fair value is recognized in comprehensive loss over the vesting period, described as the period during which all the vesting conditions are to be satisfied.
 Where equity instruments are granted to non-employees, they are recorded at the fair value of the goods or services received in the statement of comprehensive loss, unless they are related to the issuance of shares.
 Amounts related to the issuance of shares are recorded as a reduction of share capital.